CrossRef/cayenne/README.md

 - :api - Run the resource HTTP API.
 - :index - Run an OAI download and index once daily.
-- :update-members - Collect member records and update with metadata stats.
+- :update-members - Collect member records and update with metadata stats (once a day).

 ## Run as a Daemon